 - and planned your lesson based on the instructional curriculum you are currently navigating with your students.

-By laying out all of the instruction and learning that is expected to take place, your administrator knows what to be looking for during your observation.
+By clearly outlining all of the instruction and learning that is expected to take place, your administrator knows what to be looking for during your observation.
+This works in your favor, as it keeps their assessment focused on your goals for the period.

 Tip #2: Set goals that link to standards.

-When you are planning out your lesson that will be observed, consider where your students are in their current learning.
-While I have a variety of reading literature, writing, and language standards that I am working on with my students, I know that they won’t all be observed during my 47 minute block.
+When you are lesson planning for your classroom observation, consider where your students are in their current learning.
+While I have a variety of reading, writing, and language standards that I am working on with my students, I know that they won’t all be observed during my 50-minute block.

 While my students’ testing data shows that vocabulary is an area of strength, within their writing, I am not seeing this effectiveness and success.

-While I have the good fortune of having a block schedule, my principal is observing 47 minutes.
-While she is well-aware that I teach vocab/grammar, reading, and writing during the course of my 94-minute block, he will only be observing the first half of my block.
+While I have the good fortune of having a block schedule, my principal is observing 50 minutes.
+While she is aware that I teach vocab/grammar, reading, and writing during the course of my 94-minute block, she will only be observing the first half of my block.
 In completing my pre-observation paperwork, I have planned out exactly how my time will be spent.

 Here is my plan:

-9:55-10:05– Quick connotation and denotation review using vocabulary from Hunger Games Part 1-2. (this will gauge what students have retained from two weeks ago when these words were introduced)
+9:55-10:05 Quick connotation and denotation review using vocabulary from my word wall.
+This will gauge what students have retained from two weeks ago when these words were introduced.

-10:05-10:10-Students will be shown model of Vocabulary Map (they can be creative, but vocabulary word map needs to have the following components displayed: word, definition, part of speech, word in context from the text, connotation positive/neutral/negative, 3-other words with similar denotation.)
+10:05-10:10 Students will be shown a model of a vocabulary map.
+They can be creative, but the vocabulary word map needs to have the following components displayed: word, definition, part of speech, connotation positive/neutral/negative, and three words with similar denotation.

-10:10-10:27-Generate clear, concise, and correct vocabulary maps with partner.
-Students will present and display vocabulary maps during second part of our ELA block.
+10:10-10:27 Generate clear, concise, and correct vocabulary maps with your partner.
+Students will present and display vocabulary maps during the second part of our ELA block.

-Tip #4: Tie your observation to the professional learning at your school.
+Tip #4: Tie your classroom observation to the professional learning at your school.

-My lesson focuses on Tier 3 vocabulary because it is specific to the work we are doing with the It’s Your World informational text we are currently reading.
+My lesson will focus on Tier 3 vocabulary because it is specific to the work we are doing with the informational text we are currently reading.
 I want my principal to know that I am applying the learning that I am doing as a professional to the work that is happening with my students.

 When planning out your lesson, consider the building work that is most relevant to your instruction.

-Tip #5: Determine how you will show that the students have learned what you are teaching.
+Tip #5: how will you show that students have learned what you are teaching?

 What evidence from your lesson will showcase student learning?

-My lesson will conclude with students teaching their Tier 3 vocabulary term to the class using the vocabulary map they generated during class.
-Learning will be evident right away through these mini student-presentations.
+My lesson will conclude with students teaching their Tier 3 vocabulary terms to the class using the vocabulary map they generated during class.
+Learning will be evident right away through these mini-student presentations.
 In addition, my students will complete an exit ticket that I have linked in my Schoology agenda.
 This two-question exit ticket will allow me to see if my students are able to identify the different aspects of the vocabulary words that we focused on.
 I will then be able to share my successes or lack of success with my principal in my post-observation conference.